aquaspy/AquaStar/README.md

-# AqLite2
+# AquaStar
-A simple Electron launcher using @133spider swf file for launching AQW.
+AquaStar is a custom AqLite launcher.
+It aims to uses the latest aqlite .swf while providing additional features and builds for Linux,

 ## How to download

-Go to this link: https://github.com/aquaspy/AqLiteElectron/releases
+Go to this link: https://github.com/aquaspy/AquaStar/releases

 and download for your system